hiceycook/Challenge-1-Horiseon-Code-Refactor/README.md

 # Horiseon Code Refactor

 ## Purpose
-This challenge was to refactor the html and css files for a website
+This challenge was to refactor the html and css files for a website.
+The following was performed:
+Restructured html to provide semantic context and logical order.
+Provided improved accessibility.
+Restructured and decreased the length of css file.

 ## Built With
 HTML